pschaeflein/BlogArticles/ImplicitFlow/article.md

 ### Step 2 - Enable Implicit Flow

-The OAuth standard includes several "flows" for getting a access token.
+The OAuth 2.0 standard includes several "flows" for getting a access token.
 If you're in a web browser using Azure AD, you need to use [implicit flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-oauth2-implicit-grant-flow) because it doesn't require the browser to handle any secrets like an app password or key.

 There's no way to keep a secret in the web browser where the user can always pop into the developer console, so it's better not to try.
 Instead of using a secret, implicit flow requires the user to log in from the web browser and to consent (once) to letting the application act on his or her behalf.
-Since the only security is the user's login, you can only use delegated permissions with Implicit Flow.
+Since the only security is the user's login, you can only use delegated permissions with implicit flow.

 In addition, because implicit flow is less secure than the other OAuth flows, you need to mark the application as allowing implicit flow in Azure AD.